Localization of joint quantum measurements on $\mathbb{C}^d \otimes \mathbb{C}^d$ by entangled resources with Schmidt number at most $d$: Preliminaries and notation

-In turn, any bipartite operator can be represented as a double--ket vector of a linear operator.
+where $\top$ denotes the transpose with respect to the computational basis of $\hil_\mathrm{in}$.
+This relation illustrates how the Schmidt decomposition of $\dket[E]$ reduces to the singular value decomposition of $E$.
 It is a standard fact that the Schmidt rank of vector $\dket[E]$ is equal to the rank of $E$.
 We also use a shorthand

 to represent rank-1 bipartite operators by linear operators.

 We need to specify the input and output spaces of the linear operator when using the double--ket notation because the definition is not symmetric: $(\id_{\hil_\mathrm{in}} \otimes E) \dket[\id_{\hil_\mathrm{in}}] = (E^\top \otimes \id_{\hil_\mathrm{out}}) \dket[\id_{\hil_\mathrm{out}}]$ where $\top$ is the transpose in the computational basis.
 In this article, the double--ket notation is applied to bipartite systems of Alice ($\sysa \otimes \refa$), Bob ($\sysb \otimes \refb$), target POVMs ($\sysa \otimes \sysb$), and resource states ($\refa \otimes \refb$).
 We take the input space $\hil_\mathrm{in}$ and output space $\hil_\mathrm{out}$ according to Table~\ref{tab:table1}.